-Did you know that Winterthur might have saved Lady Liberty from almost certain ruin?
+Did you know that Winterthur might have saved Lady Liberty from ruin?
 That it might have prevented the Liberty Bell from cracking again?
-Over the past 50 years, Winterthur’s scientists have answered the call to protect our country’s most famous icons, and it has contributed in important ways to the body of knowledge about American craft.
-From understanding the finer points of fraktur to identifying infamous fakes and forgeries, our Scientific Research and Analysis Laboratory (SRAL) has worked on the cutting edge.
+Over the past 50 years, Winterthur’s scientists have answered the call to protect some of our country’s most famous icons, and they have contributed in important ways to the body of knowledge about American craft.
+From understanding the finer points of fraktur to identifying infamous fakes and forgeries, our Scientific Research and Analysis Laboratory (SRAL) has worked on the cutting edge of conservation science.

 One of only 18 museum science labs in the country, the Winterthur SRAL houses 12 pieces of state-of-the-art analytical instrumentation that can analyze materials on a molecular or elemental level.
-When the SRAL opened in 1969, however, it housed only one unique instrument: an x-ray fluorescence (XRF) spectrometer, built by Winterthur scientist Vic Hansen, that was large enough to accommodate whole objects.
-Because other XRF instruments of the day could analyze only small samples of material, institutions across the country began seeking Winterthur’s help in examining their precious objects.
-The work established the SRAL as a leader in the field.
+When the SRAL opened in 1969, however, it housed only one unique instrument: an X-ray fluorescence (XRF) spectrometer, built by Winterthur scientist Vic Hansen, that was large enough to accommodate whole objects.
+Because other XRF instruments of the day could analyze only small samples of material, institutions across the country began seeking Winterthur’s help to examine their precious objects, which established the SRAL as a leader in the field.

-As Winterthur celebrates its 70th anniversary as a cultural institution in 2021, it also celebrates 50 years of remarkable science.
+Celebrating 70 years as a major cultural institution in 2021, Winterthur also celebrated 50 years of remarkable science.

-In 1975, as its custodians prepared to move the Liberty Bell from the tower of Independence Hall to a new location for celebration of the United States’ Bicentennial, they needed help in anticipating risks to the famously cracked icon.
-They called on the expertise and technology of the SRAL.
+For the United States’ Bicentennial in 1975, the Liberty Bell was to be moved from the tower of Independence Hall to a new location in Philadelphia.
+Those responsible for moving the famously cracked icon needed help in anticipating risks of a move, so they called on the expertise and technology of the SRAL.

-Though the SRAL’s XRF instrument of 1975 was not as easily portable today’s instruments, it was unique in the museum field and an invaluable tool.
-Moved to Philadelphia, it was held close to ten locations around the rim of the bell to collect data.
-The data showed a wide variation in the composition of metal around the rim, as well as an unsuitable tin content, resulting in a brittle alloy that cracked easily.
+A special portable instrument was adapted from the SRAL.
+Taken to Philadelphia, it was held close to the rim of the bell in 10 different locations to collect data.
+The data showed a wide variation in the composition of metal around the rim, as well as an unsuitable tin content, which resulted in a brittle alloy that cracked easily.

 Saving the Statue of Liberty

-Having heard about Winterthur’s work with the Liberty Bell, the National Park Service in May 1980 asked the SRAL’s help in finding the culprit behind severe corrosion that was predicted to cause “catastrophic destruction” of another American icon: the Statue of Liberty.
+Having heard about Winterthur’s work with the Liberty Bell, in May 1980 the National Park Service asked for the SRAL’s help in finding the culprit behind severe corrosion in another American icon, the Statue of Liberty.
+It was predicted that this corrosion could cause “catastrophic destruction.”

-To get an accurate reading, Winterthur scientist Vic Hanson, founder of the SRAL, carefully scraped corrosion products from the statue’s surface to isolate the corrosion from the copper.
-Hanson found the only thing “out of the ordinary” was a high level of lead and mercury on the surface, which indicated a high level of air pollution around the statue.
+To get an accurate reading, Winterthur scientist Vic Hansen, founder of the SRAL, carefully scraped corrosion products from the statue’s surface to isolate the corrosion from the structural copper of the statue.
+Hansen found that the only thing “out of the ordinary” was the high level of lead and mercury on the surface, which indicated a high level of air pollution around the statue.
 Lead likely would have originated from car exhaust around New York City.
 Mercury could have been deposited from local heavy industries.

-While Vic’s results made it possible to suggest the best materials for rivets and bolts to repair the statue, it is hoped the results raised awareness in the National Park Service about the dangers of air pollution to our metallic cultural heritage.
+While Hansen’s results made it possible to suggest the best materials for rivets and bolts to repair the statue, it was hoped that the results would also raise awareness in the National Park Service about the dangers of air pollution to our metallic cultural heritage.

 Fakes and Forgeries: The Lenssen Collection

 Connoisseurship, provenance, and scientific analysis are all key in determining whether an object is a fake.
-From 1981 to 1984, Winterthur scientists analyzed more than 1,000 pieces of silver in the Lenssen Collection, now part of Winterthur’s collection, to document the alloys.
+From 1981 to 1984, Winterthur scientists analyzed more than 1,000 pieces of silver in the Lenssen Collection 9now part of the Winterthur collection) to document the alloys.
 They were surprised to find that only 23 percent of the collection was genuine.

 How did they do it?
-Before the mid-19th century, silver was refined by a process known as cupellation: silver ore was heated to 1,100 °C to separate raw silver from lead compounds in the ore.
+Before the mid-19th century, silver was refined by a process known as cupellation: silver ore was heated to 1,100°C to separate raw silver from lead compounds in the ore.
 The crude process left traces of lead and gold in the silver alloy.
-Beginning in the second half of the 19th century, silver was refined electrolytically, leaving fewer impurities than cupellation.
+Beginning in the second half of the 19th century, silver was refined electrolytically, leaving fewer impurities.
 Using XRF, Winterthur scientists determined the percentage of impurities in each, thus elucidating which was what it purported to be—and which was not.
+Using XRF, Winterthur scientists determined the percentage of impurities in each, thus clarifying which were fakes and which were genuine.

 Fakes and Forgeries: A Meissen Soup Tureen

-Scientific analysis of an object is just one of many factors in the authenticity of a work of art.
-In the case of a Meissen tureen, it proved the crucial point in conversation about its authenticity.
+Scientific analysis of an object is just one of many factors in determining the authenticity of a work of art.
+In the case of a Meissen tureen, it proved to be the crucial factor.

 The connoisseurship and provenance of the tureen were considered secure.
-Scholars generally agreed the floral decoration was painted in the style of one of Meissen’s great artists, and information about the tureen with a date of 1738 was published many times.
+Scholars generally agreed the floral decoration was painted in the style of one of Meissen’s great artists, and information about the tureen, identified by a date of 1738, was published many times.

-Analysis of the colorants, however, told a different story.
-The yellow flower contained zinc, the green grass contained chromium, and the gilding contained bismuth.
+Analysis of the colorants told a different story.
+A yellow flower on the tureen contained zinc, the green grass contained chromium, and the gilding contained bismuth.
 None of those elements would be found on a ceramic made before 1800.

 Fifty Years of Fraktur

 The yellow colorant from the flower petal was shown to be a mixture of gamboge, a colorant, and gum Arabic, the binding medium.
-Gamboge comes from the tree Garcinia of India and Southeast Asia.
-Gum Arabic originates from a species of Acacia tree found mainly in the sub-tropics.
-The presence of gamboge and gum Arabic indicates the artists had access to imported paint pigments and media.
+Gamboge comes from the Garcinia tree of India and Southeast Asia.
+Gum Arabic originates from a species of Acacia tree found mainly in the subtropics.
+The presence of gamboge and gum Arabic indicates the artist had access to imported paint pigments and media.

 Made in China: A Scientific Study of Chinese Export Lacquer